ThePieBaker90/On-The-Rim/Classes/Commander/WIP notes.md

 **Passives**
 - Combat preparedness.
 Add Int to initiative rolls
 - Commanding Presence.
-Allies within 10ftare granted one of the following bonuses, which can be changed as a free action once on your turn.
+Allies within 10ft are granted one of the following bonuses, which can be changed as a free action once on your turn.
   * Discipline: +1 to saving throws
   * Resolve: +1 to skill checks
   * Focus: +1 to hit rolls